I want to read eBooks from the Boston Public Library. Where do I even start?

 If you're looking for a specific eBook that we don't have, the BPL also has a reciprocal digital borrowing agreement with many other public libraries in the Commonwealth.
 This means that you can set up an account with them in Libby and check out their eBooks, too!
 Our partner libraries are CLAMS, CW Mars, Merrimack Valley Library Consortium, Minuteman Library Network, NOBLE: North of Boston Library Exchange, Old Colony Library Network, and SAILS Library Network.
 You can read more about adding Partner Libraries to your Libby account in our FAQs.

 If there are titles that you want as eBooks that we do not have, you are always welcome to submit a Purchase Suggestion.
-We will try to procure the item for you!
+We will try to procure the item for you, and make it available on either Boundless, Libby, or Palace.
 However, there are some titles that we cannot get in your chosen format due to publication contracts.
-You can also use the "Notify Me" tag.
+Libby users can also use the "Notify Me" tag.
 If you search in Libby for a title, you may find that it's in the app but the BPL doesn't own it yet.
 Apply the "Notify Me" tag to that title!
 If the BPL buys it later, you will get a push update to your device letting you know that it's in our catalog now.
-The "Notify Me" tag does not function as a purchase request, just a notification system.
+The "Notify Me" tag is just a notification system, so don't forget to submit a purchase suggestion to make sure it's on our radar.

 Where else can I read eBooks for free?